rixiobarrios/js-geometry/readme.md

 ## Shape

 Define a `Shape` class.
 It should have the number of sides and a color associated with it.
 Make the other classes inherit from it.

+## Bonus (Not Required)

+Interested in looking into TDD (test driven development) -- consider testing this assignment with [Jasmine](https://github.com/ga-wdi-lessons/js-jasmine)!